google/xls/docs_src/optimizations.md

 approach.

-With the addition of the `one_hot_select` and its corresponding optimizations, a larger amount of boolean logic appears in XLS' optimized graphs (e.g. or-ing together bits in the selector to eliminate duplicate `one_hot_select` operands).
+With the addition of the `one_hot_select` and its corresponding optimizations, a larger amount of boolean logic appears in XLS's optimized graphs (e.g. or-ing together bits in the selector to eliminate duplicate `one_hot_select` operands).
 Un-simplified boolean operations compound their delay on the critical path; with the process independent constant $\tau$ a single bit `or` might be $6\tau$,